-Before we go any further describing the best neighbourhoods in Amsterdam, you may also want to bookmark some of my other helpful Amsterdam posts like 100+ free things to do in Amsterdam, the best things to do during your first visit to Amsterdam, the best spots for taking photos in Amsterdam, cycling tips for riding a bike in Amsterdam, and how to get the most out of self-catering accommodation in Amsterdam.
+Before I jump into revealing the best neighbourhoods in Amsterdam, you may also want to bookmark some of my other helpful Amsterdam posts like 100+ free things to do in Amsterdam, the best things to do during your first visit to Amsterdam, the best spots for taking photos in Amsterdam, cycling tips for riding a bike in Amsterdam, and how to get the most out of self-catering accommodation in Amsterdam.
 Oh and you can also find some good ideas for things to do in Amsterdam in the summer.

 Tips for deciding where to stay in Amsterdam